Day 1: Arrival in Malpica

 Transfers from Finisterre to A Coruña or Santiago airport

-9 nights in 1, 2 or 3 star hostels (twin or triple sharing, all with own bathroom)
+9 nights in lovely country hotels or hostels (twin or triple sharing, all with own bathroom)

-Breakfast on all days, lunch and dinner are not included.
+Breakfast on all days, dinner on some days, lunches are not included.

 Flights & visas